UltraStar-Deluxe/USDX/README.md

 4. make
 5. make install
 6. ultrastardx

+####Compiling on OS X
+- USDX Is built using Homebrew and official FreePascal build
+- You can install Homebrew from http://brew.sh
+- You can get the FPC build from http://www.freepascal.org/down/i386/macosx.var
+- Don't miss XQuartz from http://www.xquartz.org
+- Needed brew libraries can be installed using:
+  * brew install sdl2 sdl2_gfx sdl2_image sdl2_mixer sdl2_net sdl2_ttf ffmpeg libav portaudio binutils sqlite freetype libpng pcre lua libtiff
+- Pass argument --enable-osx-fink or --enable-osx-brew (default) according to the packaging you are using

 Feel free to fork this project, modify it to your hearts content and maybe also do pull requests to this repository for additional features, improvements or clean-ups.